megaease/easeagent/doc/development-guide.md

   ```
   -Dnet.bytebuddy.dump=/path-to-dump/
   ```
-  The class files of all the enhanced classes will be printed to this directory.
+  The class files of all the enhanced classes will be printed in this directory.
 Decompile the class files (IDEA can pull them in and open them directly) to see if the corresponding method has the enhanced bytecode to call the EaseAgent method.

 - If the check confirms that the target method is not enhanced, how do I debug it?
 ![image](./images/enhancement-debug.png)
   There are three key checkpoints: ClassMatchers, MethodMatchers and all other issues.
-  1. All classes that are matched will run into the ForAdviceTransformer::transform(...) method, where conditional breakpoints can be added, then checking ClassMatchers if the breakpoint is not interrupted..
+  1. All classes that are matched will run into the ForAdviceTransformer::transform(...) method, where conditional breakpoints can be added, then checking ClassMatchers if the breakpoint is not interrupted.
-  2. All methods matched will run into the AdviceRegistry::check(...) method, where conditional breakpoints can be added, then checking MethodMatchers if the breakpoint is not interrupted..
+  2. All methods matched will run into the AdviceRegistry::check(...) method, where conditional breakpoints can be added, then checking MethodMatchers if the breakpoint is not interrupted.
-  3. Set a breakpoint by going back through the breakpoint stack in step 1 and find the the ByteBuddy source code where throw exception when enhance fail, check the cause of the exception.
+  3. Set a breakpoint by going back through the breakpoint stack in step 1 and navigating to the **ByteBuddy** source code where throw exception when enhance fail, check the cause of the exception.

-  All enhancement failures can be resolved by analyzing at the three breakpoints above.
+  All enhancement failures can be resolved by analyzing the three breakpoints above.
 ### Interceptor Debug
-- Why the Interceptor is not called when the class method has definitely been enhanced?
+- Why the Interceptor is not called when the class method has been enhanced?
   All enhanced methods run into the following two methods.
   ```java
   com.megaease.easeagent.core.plugin.Dispatcher::enter